gavalierm/pab-propresenter-arena-bridge/README.md

 5. run app in terminal like "node main.js"

 App will be search for clips with "#pab" whitin name and remember it.

+NOTE: If you change "#pab" clip, add more, remove some ... you need to restart the script.

 # Advanced setup and usecase
 Almost same as Basic setup but: